 The Climate Change Initiative brings faculty, students and communities together to address one of the biggest challenges facing humanity: climate change.

 The Combustion Lab conducts fire research including the chemistry and physics of fire, initiation mechanisms, and fire prevention and extinguishment.
-These activities support current and pending cooperative efforts with federal and other agencies.

 Since 1994, the Center for Community Research and Engagement has conducted research and activities aimed at improving higher education engagement with diverse families, organizations and communities.